-Shawnee Alexandri (President): Shawnee Alexandri is a local carpenter, who has resided in Humboldt County for 16 years.
-He first moved to the region as activist during the Headwaters era and never left.
-After having followed EPIC’s history, and being intimately involved, he believes that EPIC is one of the most effective local organizations out there working to change, for the better, the landscape that we call home.
-He has been on the EPIC Board of Directors since 2010, as treasurer for the first three, and currently as president.
+Shawnee Alexandri (President): Shawnee is a local carpenter who has resided in Humboldt County for 16 years.
+He first moved to the region as activist during the Headwaters era and became deeply connected to the region.
+After following EPIC’s history and being intimately involved with the forest protection community, he believes EPIC is the most effective local organization working to protect and restore the landscape we call home.
+He has been on the EPIC Board of Directors since 2010, as treasurer for the first three years, and is currently serving as president.

-Dian Griffith (Vice President): Dian Griffith moved to Redway in 2000 to take a position on the EPIC staff as Office Manager.
+Dian Griffith (Vice President): Dian moved to Redway in 2000 to take a position on the EPIC staff as Office Manager.
 Within a year she was promoted to staff bookkeeper and then to Administrative Director in 2008.
 Dian retired from her staff position in March 2013.
-She has served on the EPIC Board of Directors since 2005 and was appointed Vice President in Aug 2013.
+She has served on the EPIC Board of Directors since 2005 and was appointed Vice President in August 2013.
 She is also on the Redway Community Services District Board of Directors and served on several other non-profit boards in Marin County prior to moving to Humboldt.
-Dian has her own bookkeeping business and has worked in that capacity in the Construction and Non-Profit industries for over 30 years.
+Dian has her own bookkeeping business and has worked as a bookkeeper in the construction and non-profit industries for over 30 years.

-Noah Levy (Treasurer): Noah Levy is the Lands Program Director for Sanctuary Forest, a local land and water trust, where he has worked for the past 10 years; and a Humboldt County Planning Commissioner.
+Noah Levy (Treasurer): Noah served as the Lands Program Director for Sanctuary Forest, a local land and water trust organization, for 11 years until July 2014.
+He recently left this job to form a private consulting business, Land Water Conservation Consulting.
+He also serves as a Humboldt County Planning Commissioner representing Humboldt’s 3rd District.
 He moved to Garberville in 2002 following earlier careers in journalism, marketing and law, and now lives in Arcata with his wife and sons.
-He has served on the EPIC Board of Directors since 2004, and is currently EPIC’s Treasurer.
+He has served on the EPIC Board of Directors since 2004.

-Mitra Abidi: Mitra Abidi has worked extensively on restoration projects in the area.
+Mitra Abidi: Mitra has worked extensively on restoration projects in coastal northern California.
 She graduated from Humboldt State University with a major in Natural Resource Planning with an emphasis on Sustainable Community Planning.
 During her time at HSU, Mitra was Co-Director for the Campus Center for Appropriate Technology (CCAT).
-She has worked AmeriCorp, the Mattole Restoration Council, and was the campaign manager for a Humboldt County Board of Supervisor candidate.
-Since 2010, Mitra has volunteered with EPIC’s Board Fundraising and Outreach Committees, and joined the Board of EPIC in July 2013.
+She has worked for AmeriCorp, the Mattole Restoration Council, and was the campaign manager for a Humboldt County Board of Supervisor candidate.
+Since 2010, Mitra has volunteered with EPIC’s Board, Fundraising and Outreach Committees, and joined the Board of EPIC in July 2013.